www-ShapeLabs-de/Judo-i-soft-save-plus-to-mqtt-bridge/README.md

 ```
 $sudo pip install paho-mqtt
 ```
-After that you can start the script.
-On Linux platforms it is best to include it in the systemd-manager:

 Copy/Clone the repo to your home-folder or wherever you want.
-Rename the config_getjudo_default.py and the temp_getjudo_default.pkl
+Rename the config_getjudo_default.py
 ```
-mv config_getjudo_default.py config_getjudo.py && mv temp_getjudo_default.pkl temp_getjudo.pkl
+mv config_getjudo_default.py config_getjudo.py
 ```

-Do the settings in config_getjudo.py , see @ Chapter "Config"
+Do the settings in config_getjudo.py , see @ Chapter "Config" After that you can start the script.
+On Linux platforms it is best to include it in the systemd-manager.

-Then create a new systemd-service:
+To do this, create a new systemd-service:
 ```
 $sudo nano /etc/systemd/system/getjudo.service
 ```